 Before I close, I wanted to note the following caveats:

-In future a post we will, in sha Allah, look at how much Zakat billionaires, like Trump and Buffet would pay as well as look at the implications of zakah.
+Click here for the next post where we look at how much Zakat billionaires, like Trump and Buffet would pay as well as look at the implications of zakah.
 We may be surprised as to who will actually pay more in zakat.